ShahulHam33d/Text_Analysi_NLP/README.md

 # Text_Analysis_NLP
-This was a task given in one of the data science interview

 1	Objective
 The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.